 Environmental Stewards will receive a total living allowance of $7,800 (before taxes), distributed weekly.
 Those engaging in Chainsaw Training will have their allowance distributed over 27 weeks; those not participating in Chainsaw Training will have their living allowance distributed over 45 weeks.
 Other benefits include health insurance, a wide range of training and networking opportunities, a Maine State Park Pass and an AmeriCorps education award of $2,865.
 Some Stewards may also be eligible for student loan deferment and childcare reimbursement.
 A small number of Host Sites also offer housing as part of their position.

 MCC was one of the best decisions I've ever made.
 I was exposed to career choices I had not considered, I gained work experience that has led to my career today, the learning opportunities presented through being part of the MCC group were very influential, and working at my individual placement location was great in teaching me the value of self motivation and initiative.
 The friendships that developed over the year are priceless. –Megan S., Environmental Steward

 At minimum applicants must be a U.S. citizen, have a high school diploma (a bachelor's degree is required for the Environmental Educator Program), at least 18 years old (leader applicants must be at least 20 years old) and agree to a criminal and sex offender background check.

 Additional qualifications may include the ability to live and perform strenuous work under challenging conditions; the desire to learn, serve others, and make a difference; a season (or more) of trail work experience in an outdoor leadership role; previous experience with construction work; and the ability to teach trail skills; good communication, writing and public speaking skills; and a valid driver's license.

 |Application & Connections||

-To apply for a position, download and complete the application and reference forms and send to Jasmine Greenman along with your resume.
+To apply, fill out the online application.
 Unemployed or underemployed youth and military Veterans are encouraged to apply.